ggerganov/llama.cpp/examples/main/README.md

 The following parameters control sampling, that is, how a token is randomly selected from the most probable candidates that are predicted by the model.
 For more background, see [https://huggingface.co/blog/how-to-generate](https://huggingface.co/blog/how-to-generate).

-- ``--seed``: the starting value of the randon number generator.
+- ``--seed``: the starting value of the random number generator.
 If you use a positive value, a given prompt will produce the same output in each run.
-A negative value (the default) will usually produce somehwat different output in each run.
+A negative value (the default) will usually produce somewhat different output in each run.
 - ``--temp``: the "temperature" parameter of the softmax function.
 A higher temperature means less likely words are being picked more often.
 Conversely, a temperature of 0 will always pick the most likely next token, leading to identical outputs in each run.
-- ``--top_k``, ``--top_p``: restrict the selection of the final token candiates to the *k* most likely, or the tokens that combine to a probability mass of at least *p*.
+- ``--top_k``, ``--top_p``: restrict the selection of the final token candidates to the *k* most likely, or the tokens that combine to a probability mass of at least *p*.
 - ``--repeat_last_n``, ``--repeat_penalty``: reduces repetitions within the last *n* tokes by applying a penalty to repeated tokens.